ccremer/netdata-minimal/README.md

  Even if enabled (see env vars) then it does not show any charts, you will only see the footer and menu.

-### PLEASE HOLD ON BEFORE USING NETDATA USER

-Until https://github.com/firehol/netdata/pull/3463 is merged, only user root is supported.

 ## How to get started

 1. Declare `FROM braindoctor/netdata-minimal` in your Dockerfile
 2. Override the config (see below)
 3. Enable the web service for debugging purposes
-4. Declare `USER netdata:netdata` at the end of your Dockerfile (recommended)

 ## What's in the box